Janette McBride

-Janette Heather McBride, known professionally as Janet McBride (born 6 November 1983 in Queensland, Australia), is a Filipino-Australian former actress and television host.
+Janette Heather McBride, known professionally as Janet McBride (born 6 November 1983 in Queensland, Australia), is an Australian former actress and television host.

 Early life

 Born in Queensland, Australia, Janette Heather McBride is the daughter of Leslie and Fe McBride.
 Her parents were penpals, her mother is from Borongan, Samar and her father is from Queensland, and is of Scottish-Irish descent.
 She has one younger brother and four half-siblings from her mother's previous marriage.

 Career

 McBride was part of ABS-CBN's Star Circle Batch 8 and appeared in Richard Loves Lucy, Kaybol: Ang Bagong TV and ASAP.

 Her breakthrough performance in Philippine cinema came in 2000 when she was cast in Laurice Guillen's award-winning and critically acclaimed film Tanging Yaman which won her a New Movie Actress of the Year award in the PMPC Star Awards in 2001.
 The same year, she starred in Star Drama Theater Presents: Rave with Marvin Agustin, with whom she previously worked in the film Tanging Yaman.

 McBride was one of the hosts of ABS-CBN's Talk TV, which replaced Today with Kris Aquino in 2001.

 In 2006, McBride returned to the Philippines and appeared in Makita Ka Lang Muli.